 Cut a small (1/2x1/8 inch) hole in the fuse, just behind the ESC.
 This is for wires.
-Attach all servo wires first, then hot glue receiver to the right side of the fuse.
+Attach all servo wires and hot glue receiver to the right side of the fuse.
 Remove the case to save weight.

-Set your battery on top of the wing, and move it around until the plane balances about 1-3/4 to 2 inches from the leading edge of the wing.
+Set your battery on top of the wing, and move it around until the plane balances about 1-5/8 inches from the leading edge of the wing.